marc-sol/CozyCup-Website/README.md

 ---

-## Join Our Team

-We are always looking for friendly, passionate individuals to join our team.
-If you’re interested in working at **CozyCup**, please send your resume to **careers@cozycup.com**.

----

 ## Visit Us Today!

 Come for the coffee, stay for the cozy vibes.
 At **CozyCup**, you’ll always feel at home.

 ---

-© 2024 CozyCup.
-All rights reserved.